skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

 - **threshold** *(double)* - Default: *0.01*

-  Defines the numerical threshold for the coherence.
+  This argument defines the numerical threshold for the coherence.
   Specifically, if the populations of two or more states are larger than this value, the electronic state is 'coherent' and the decoherence term is calculated.

 \

 - **wsigma** *(double/(double, list))* - Default: *None*

-  Defines the width of the frozen gaussian wave packet on the auxiliary trajectories.
+  This argument defines the width of the frozen gaussian wave packet on the auxiliary trajectories.
   If a scalar value is given, all nuclei share the same width.
   Or, if a list with the length of the number of the atoms is given, atom-wise width is used.
   In this case, the order of the atoms is same as the order of the xyz format string when the molecule object is created (``molecule.symbols``).